How Post-Traumatic Stress Disorder (PTSD) Affects Relationships

 Events that are likely to be classified as traumatic usually possess an element of surprise.
 Being unexpected, they leave the sufferer with a feeling of profound vulnerability.
 In addition, they usually manifest with high intensity in a short space of time.

 PTSD can develop in the face of any event that poses a threat to our own physical integrity or that of other people.
-In other words, living it firsthand or witnessing it happen to someone else.
+In other words, living it firsthand or witnessing something happening to someone else.
 Its main manifestations are the following:

 - Intrusion.
 The sufferer involuntarily relives the traumatic event through flashbacks or distressing dreams.
 In fact, the aggression they suffered is constantly repeated through their intrusive images, thoughts, or memories.